DIVIDING RETIREMENT ASSETS

 Once your QDRO or DRO has been accepted, it can be written into your divorce settlement and executed when your divorce is finalized.
 No matter what your exact circumstances, the retirement asset division process is long and potentially complex.
 By working with an experienced attorney, you will receive the peace of mind that your financial concerns are being handled with care and attention to detail.

-Contact a Brick Retirement Asset Division Divorce Attorney Today
+Contact Our Sea Girt Retirement Fund Division Divorce Attorney Today

-Retirement asset division divorce attorney Peter J. Bronzino, Esq.takes pride in serving clients from local Ocean County communities such as Brick, Point Pleasant, Toms River, Jackson, Wall, Spring Lake, and across Eastern New Jersey.
+Retirement asset division divorce attorney Peter J. Bronzino, Esq. takes pride in serving clients from local Ocean and Monmouth County communities such as Wall, Spring Lake, Asbury Park, Brick, Point Pleasant, Toms River, Jackson, Sea Girt, neptune, and across Eastern New Jersey.
 Our small firm size allows us to provide the personalized legal service which our clients need and deserve.
 If you are looking for a lawyer who will take the time to listen to all of your questions and concerns when it comes to divorce and family law, look no further.